microsoft/FluidFramework/packages/framework/attributor/README.md

 ## Quickstart

 To turn on op-stream based attribution in your container, use `mixinAttributor` to create a `ContainerRuntime` class which supports querying for attribution information.
-When you instantiate your container runtime, pass a scope which implements `IProvideRuntimeAttributor`.
+When you instantiate your container runtime, pass a scope which implements `IProvideAttributorConfig`.

 ```typescript
 import { ContainerRuntime } from "@fluidframework/container-runtime";